 Graduates of the Research Master in Philosophy must be able to develop a philosophical research project autonomously and be able to write a funding application that can be filed with institutions like the FWO, the Special Research Funds of Flemish universities and similar foreign institutions.
 This is why this course is on the programme.

-Block IV includes three or five research seminars of 10 credits each (30 or 50 credits in total) from a list of 18.
+Block V includes three or five research seminars of 9 credits each (27 or 45 credits in total) from a list of 18.
 120Cr students take 2 research seminars in their first year and 3 and their second year.
 60Cr students take 3 research seminars.

 Every student must attend seminars in at least two participating universities.
 All research seminars are offered in English.